 The Frame setting allows you to define the sub-rate format that the port will use and to set the usable space allotted to each WAN time slot.
 The choices are DS0A (a) for one subrate time slot, DS0B with a limit of five subrate time slots (b-5), DS0B with a limit of ten subrate time slots (b-10), and DS0B with a limit of twenty subrate time slots (b-20).
-Figure 2-6 shows the DS0A and DS0B framing subrate time slot interaction.
+Figure 2-4 shows the DS0A and DS0B framing subrate time slot interaction.
 In a b-20 frame, two or more SRU cards can be configured to occupy the same WAN time slot.
-These options are available with the SRU 23210 (8220), SRU 23210 C&D Bus (8221), SRU-4224 (8224) and SRU-LD10 (8225) cards.
+These options are available with the SRU 23210 (822060), SRU 23210 C&D Bus (822160).

-Additional choices with the SRU 23210 (8220), SRU 23210 C&D Bus (8221), and SRU-4224 (8224), cards include: x.50 (an ITU standard), nlink (used to transmit clock to related units) (Note: the RATE and INTF will change when nlink is chosen), and with the SRU-LD10 (8225) card: adpcm (used to multiplex subrate data on an ADPCM card) and hlink (a proprietary format used when far end of the circuit has an ADPCM card while the near end does not).
+Additional choices with the SRU 23210 (822060), SRU 23210 C&D Bus (822160), cards include: x.50 (an ITU standard), nlink (used to transmit clock to related units) (Note: the RATE and INTF will change when nlink is chosen), adpcm (used to multiplex subrate data on an ADPCM card) and hlink (a proprietary format used when far end of the circuit has an ADPCM card while the near end does not).
 The adpcm frame uses a 24 kbps portion of the ADPCM engine.

 The Rate setting allows you to select the rate in kilobits per second (kbps) for data transmission.
 The selection will change depending upon the framing mode and interface selected.
-Figure 2-6 shows the bandwidth available for each selection.
+Figure 2-4 shows the bandwidth available for each selection.

-The maximum total bandwidth of the SRU card [except SRU-LD10 (8225)] cannot exceed 115.2 kbps.
+The maximum total bandwidth of any SRU card cannot exceed 115.2 kbps.